-There are a number of different software license pricing models that vendors use.
+There are a number of different software license pricing models that vendors use which may affect your initial cost.
 In general, the price of software licenses will be based on the total number of users.
 This is most evident in a pay-per-named user model, where the total license price is determined by the number of unique users that will be using the software.
-There is also a pay-per-concurrent user model where the price depends on how many users need access at the same time.
+There is also a pay-per-concurrent user software licensing model where the price depends on how many users need access at the same time.
 Some vendors allow for an unlimited number of users to access the system and calculate price based off of other factors such as the number of work orders processed, the square footage of your facility, or the number of assets that are being maintained.

 5. Data Importation

 Nothing is as crucial to the success of maintenance management software as the availability of your maintenance data.
-Vendors should provide you with the means to import existing data into the system, whether that data is currently stored in spreadsheets, databases, or in another CMMS system.
+Vendors should offer CMMS data importation services or provide you with the means to import existing data into the system, whether that data is currently stored in spreadsheets, databases, or in another CMMS system.
 Equally as important, there should also be a reliable way to extract data from the system in the event that it is replaced somewhere down the line.

 7. Technical Support

-Technical support is one of the most valuable services a vendor offers, so it is important to fully understand the details of how support is delivered and if any fees are involved.
-Technical support plans generally include phone and email support, as well as access to other self-help resources such as videos, product documentation, and a knowledge base.
-Some vendors also offer live chat, a product “university” for more comprehensive learning, and user community forums.
-While all these support options are great, they can sometimes come at a cost.
-There are some vendors that will require you to purchase a support plan in order to receive support.
-Other CMMS vendors may include technical support services free of charge, but will assess response times based on the severity of the issue.
-Whatever the case, before you make your final decision, make sure to consider how support services will affect your team and your budget.
+One of the most valuable services a vendor offers is technical support.
+It is important to fully understand the details of how support is delivered and if any fees are involved.
+Technical CMMS support plans generally include phone and email support, with some vendors also offering access to other self-help resources such as videos, product documentation, and a knowledge base.
+While some vendors also offer live chat, a product “university” for more comprehensive learning, and user community forums, all of these support options can come at a cost.
+Some vendors will require you to purchase a support plan in order to receive any support.
+Others may include technical support services free of charge, but will assess response times based on the severity of the issue.
+Whatever the case, before you make your final decision, make sure to consider how each vendor’s support services will fit into your team’s needs and budget.

 Frequent software updates help to future-proof your CMMS investment.
 Not only do they add features and functionality to the system, updates can fix bugs and defects and improve overall performance.
 These enhancements make your software more powerful, your team more efficient, and provide you with a better return on investment (ROI).
 When discussing your needs with vendors, it is a good idea to ask about how often the software is updated.
 Their answer can help you determine whether or not they are truly committed to developing the product.